Jeffrey Epstein's Accusers Are Finally In The Spotlight

 "I was 16 years old when I had the misfortune of meeting Jeffrey Epstein here in New York," Annie Farmer said, as her voice cracked.
 "He was inappropriate with me."
 Epstein sat just feet away, staring at her.

-Judge Berman, who is also a licensed social worker, played a big role in centering the survivors, saying in his opening remarks that he wants to make sure they have time to speak, speaking on their behalf, and taking Epstein’s team to task several times.
+Judge Berman, who is also a licensed social worker, played a big role in centring the survivors, saying in his opening remarks that he wants to make sure they have time to speak, speaking on their behalf, and taking Epstein’s team to task several times.
 He wasn’t convinced when Epstein's attorneys tried to argue that Epstein hadn’t re-offended in the past decade-and-a-half just because no new accusers had come forward, quickly reminding them that research shows plenty of survivors don’t do so for a variety of legitimate reasons.
 When Epstein’s attorneys likened his case to that of Bernie Madoff (who was granted bail), he wasn’t having it.
 After all, Madoff’s case was about building a massive Ponzi scheme, not allegedly sex-trafficking minors for decades.

 It appears Farmer and Wild’s testimonies paid off; Judge Berman ended up rejecting Epstein’s bail application on Thursday morning and saying that he believed the billionaire was still a danger to others.
 Epstein will remain in prison until his trial, for which a date hasn’t yet been set.